Descanonge/tomate/docs/source/coord.rst

 :ref:`Units conversion`).

 The coordinate contains various methods to find the index of a value.
-For instance, :func:`get_index<coord.Coord.get_index>` to find the index of the element in the coordinate closest to a value.
+For instance, :func:`get_index<Coord.get_index>` to find the index of a coordinate point closest to a given value.
 The closest above, below, or closest of both can be picked.
-The :func:`subset<coord.Coord.subset>` function is also very useful, it returns the slice that will select indices between a min and max value.
+The :func:`subset<Coord.subset>` function is also very useful, it returns the slice that will select indices between a min and max value.
 For instance::

   slice_lat = lat.subset(10, 20)

+:func:`get_index_exact<Coord.get_index_exact>` will return the index of a value if it is present in the coordinate, or None otherwise.
+One can search for multiple indices at once with :func:`get_indices
+<Coord.get_indices>`.

+.. currentmodule:: tomate.coordinates

 String coordinates and Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^